National Academy Orchestra of Canada: History and highlights

 In 2007, NAO performed Mahler's Symphony No. 8, Symphony of a Thousand as 20th anniversary summer finale with NAO alumni who returned from all over Canada to join in the celebration.
 It was only the work's eighth performance in Canadian history and its first for Hamilton.

-In 2008 NAO World premieres of BMF-commissioned Dagwaagin (It is Autumn) by Barbara Croall Assiginaak, the beginning of a long association with the distinguished Odawa composer and Indigenous instrumentalist.
+In 2008, NAO World premieres of BMF-commissioned Dagwaagin (It is Autumn) by Barbara Croall Assiginaak, the beginning of a long association with the distinguished Odawa composer and Indigenous instrumentalist.

-In 2009 NAO performed for then-Secretary of State Hillary Rodham Clinton in the middle of Niagara Falls' Rainbow Bridge to celebrate the 100th anniversary of the Boundary Waters Treaty between the two countries.
+In 2009, NAO performed for then-Secretary of State Hillary Rodham Clinton in the middle of Niagara Falls' Rainbow Bridge to celebrate the 100th anniversary of the Boundary Waters Treaty between the two countries.

 In 2014, NAO collaborated with Canadian superstar rock band Arkells for a secret a pop-up performance celebrating the release of their gold album High Noon and goes on to be the first orchestra in 10 years to play at the 2015 JUNO Awards, again with Arkells.
 NAO also performed for closing ceremonies of 2015 Pan Am Games.

 In 2020, NAO received national media attention for a successful pivot to online training during COVID pandemic lockdown and in 2021, performed at five sold out drive-in/outdoor concerts in accordance with COVID protocols and the filmed world premiere of the first Indigenous opera for children by a Canadian (Odawa) composer, Barbara Assiginaak's Kikzootadwaak "They Are Playing Hide and Seek".

-In May 2022, trombonist, conductor and composer Alain Trudel stepped in as Interim Artistic Director after the sudden & tragic loss of Boris Brott.
+In May 2022, trombonist, conductor and composer Alain Trudel stepped in as Interim Artistic Director after the sudden and tragic loss of Boris Brott.

 In October 2023, Tania Miller was named NAO Artistic Director and Conductor.